tellor-io/algorandTellorV2/README.md

 - setting timestamp freshness to 120 enforces fresh data submissions
 ```

-- Update the application ids from terminal into `config.yml` for the medianizer and feeds.
+- Update the application ids from terminal into `config.yml` for the medianizer and feeds (replace the entire array for the feeds).

 ```yaml
 feeds: